How was Summer 2019?

 Did anyone else sort of want to cry when it was Back to School time?

 Admittedly, 80% of this was because of all the early mornings in my near future.
-But part of it’s also because I’m so very aware that this summer is likely to be one of the last completely ‘carefree’ holidays we’ll have.
+But part of it’s also because I’m so very aware that summer 2019 is likely to be one of the last completely ‘carefree’ holidays we’ll have.

 This term Flea has started Year 10, which means we’re diving into GCSEs.
 She’s had long chats with me, and with her Dad, where we’ve told her this is where our expectations of her really start to change.
 This year we expect full effort, good study habits, more independence.